 Anwar is no stranger to Malaysia’s penal system.
 After falling out with Mahathir, he was sentenced to six years in prison for corruption 1999; in 2000 an additional nine years was tacked on for sodomy in trials that were widely held to be spurious.
 He was finally released in 2004, after Mahathir left office and a three-judge panel overturned the sodomy conviction.
 The corruption conviction remains on the books, however, barring him from running for political office until April 2008.

 Malaysia’s judiciary has faced a long series of allegations and is under attack by the Conference of Rulers, the country’s nine sultans, who are blocking the appointment of a new chief judge on charges of favoritism.
-The independence of the court was severely undermined in 1988 when Mahathir sacked the country’s Lord President, Tun Salleh Abbas, and two Supreme Court judges and ended its autonomy from the government.
+The independence of the court was severely undermined in 1988 when Mahathir sacked the country’s Lord President, Tun Salleh Abbas, and two and ended its autonomy from the government.
 The system largely remained under Mahathir’s thumb until he left power.